Graduate Students

 I am largely interested in individual, environmental, and contextual factors that drive an individual to engage in dysregulated behaviors.
 Specifically, I am interested in exploring mechanisms that contribute to engagement in risk-taking behaviors (e.g., exaggerated alcohol consumption).
 My research thus far has explored individual and environmental correlates of risky drinking behaviors.

-I will be on internship from 2025-2026 at the Northeastern Oklahoma Psychology Internship at Cherokee Nation, OK.
+I am on internship from 2025-2026 at the Northeastern Oklahoma Psychology Internship at Cherokee Nation, OK.

 Jamie Walker